Skip to main content

 * version REQUIRED: SAT protocol Version (major, minor).

-* message_type REQUIRED: urn:ietf:satp:msgtype:proposal-receipt-msg.
+* messageType REQUIRED: urn:ietf:satp:msgtype:proposal-receipt-msg.

-client to identify the current session.
+identify the current session.

-to identify the current transfer session at the application layer.
+the current transfer session at the application layer.

-* hash_transfer_init_claims REQUIRED: Hash of the Transfer
+* hashTransferInitClaim REQUIRED: Hash of the Transfer

-* Timestamp REQUIRED: timestamp referring to when the Initialization
+* timestamp REQUIRED: timestamp referring to when the Initialization

 Request Message was received.